Table of Contents

-Knowing the type and the specific organizational needs of your business is key to choosing the right database normalization process (or even the best combination of rules from different types of normalization).
+Knowing your specific organizational needs is key to choosing the right database normalization process, or combination of rules, for your business.

 Database normalization phases

-- Phase 1: Create different tables for each value, or locate duplicated fields in a table, place them in different tables, and link a key to each.
+- Phase 1: Create different tables for each value, or locate duplicate fields in a table, place them in different tables, and link a key to each.

 - Phase 2: Create connections between values in different tables.
 For example, between a table of Colors and a table of Sizes of a clothing product.